 Build a small simple hoop house and get started extra early

 If you would like to give your spring crops an even bigger head start consider building a simple hoop house for some of your garden beds.
 A little lumber, some PVC pipe, and some clear plastic will warm up the soil and protect your spring crops.
 This allows you to plant those cool weather veggies weeks sooner than you would be able to otherwise!

 Buy a Wall-O-Water and get a tomato plant in extra early

-This year buy yourself a water filled hot house to get a few tomato plants started extra early.
-These simple water filled cloches are fantastic at protecting early planted tomatoes.
-By using one of these you can easily plant your tomatoes 6 weeks earlier than you could other wise.
+This year buy yourself a water-filled hothouse to get a few tomato plants started extra early.
+These simple water-filled cloches are fantastic at protecting early planted tomatoes.
+By using one of these you can easily plant your tomatoes 6 weeks earlier than you would otherwise.
 I use mine to plant just a couple of tomatoes early.
 The head start means I’m usually eating tomatoes around the first of July!

 Keep bugs & birds off your new plants with a fabric row cover

 The warming temperatures in spring mean both the birds and the bugs are getting more active and they are hungry!!
 Nothing looks tastier to a hungry bird than a freshly planted bed of peas.
 Buy a lightweight fabric row cover to put over your growing plants; this will keep the birds and the bugs out.
 Be sure to buy the thinnest, lightest weight cover you can find so that it will still allow the maximum amount of sunlight and water to get through!